splunk/observability-workshop/docs/lambda/index.md

 In addition to proxying spans and infrastructure metrics, the OpenTelemetry Collector can also perform other functions, such as redacting sensitive tags prior to spans leaving your environment.

-The following illustration shows the recommended deployment model: Splunk's auto-instrumentation libraries send spans to the OpenTelemetry Collector; the OpenTelemetry Collector forwards the spans to SignalFx.
+The following illustration shows the recommended deployment model: Splunk's auto-instrumentation libraries send spans to the OpenTelemetry Collector; the OpenTelemetry Collector forwards the spans to Observability Cloud.

 ![Lambda-Architecture](../images/lambda/Lambda Architecture.png)